Join hands with IRT!

 Support IRT and help bring great works from Irish playwrights to the Tallahassee area by becoming a member, patron, or volunteer.

-Become a member, patron, or volunteer!
+Become a member,

 How do I become an IRT Member?